 Crunches do not lead to herniation of the discs.
 When you flex the spine, the inside edges of the spinal discs squeeze together, while the outer edges spread open.
 If you are lifting heavy weights with a rounded back it can lead to pushing out of the discs also called as “disc herniation”.
 But that is not the case with crunches in which the flexion forces are not strong enough to cause such an injury.
 An even safer way would be to keep your chest up while doing sit ups and crunches and not arch your back too much.

-Strength and conditioning expert Doug Brignole says that “worrying about wearing out the spinal discs by moving them is like being worried that you will wear out your teeth by chewing with them”.
+As rightly said “worrying about wearing out the spinal discs by moving them is like being worried that you will wear out your teeth by chewing with them”.

 In totality, crunches and sit-ups are just fine to inculcate in your regular workouts.
 But, they are highly inferior exercise, when done in isolation.
 They are not going to do much to your abdominals, both in terms of fat percentage or strength.
 If you want to overload your core (abdominals are a small part of the entire core), then focus on basic heavy lifts, especially lower body heavy workouts like squats, deadlifts etc. Coaches asking you to perform hundreds of sit-ups and crunches every day are simply wasting your time, and in most cases are clueless about the basics of exercise physiology.